privacyguides/privacyguides.org/docs/calendar-contacts.en.md

     ![Proton Calendar logo](assets/img/calendar-contacts/proton-calendar.svg){ align=right }

-    **Proton Calendar** is an calendar app that is available to ProtonMail users.
+    **Proton Calendar** is an calendar app that is available to ProtonMail members.
 All data stored within it is end-to-end encrypted when stored on ProtonMail's servers.

     [Website](https://calendar.protonmail.com){ .md-button .md-button--primary } [Privacy Policy](https://protonmail.com/privacy-policy){ .md-button }